This article contains affiliate links. If you use these links to buy something, we may earn commission.

 Being one of the most ruthless industries to survive in, politics compensates with infinite possibilities and job satisfaction and makes it worthwhile with some very highly paid and long-term careers in the job market.

 This is perhaps one of the most multifaceted jobs in politics, as it’s a combination of brains, brawn and alertness.
-The role involved conducting extensive background checks on a variety of people that are in contact with the office which the specialist serves.
-These may range from employees, visitors, friends and family.
+The role of security specialists involves conducting extensive background checks on a variety of people that are in contact with the office which they serve, ranging from employees and visitors to friends and family.

-They are the head of the politician’s security detail and sometimes even their bodyguard.
-Usually former military personnel, they may be randomly assigned to a post or be recruited by the postholder or their advisors.
+They’re also responsible for planning and executing a security strategy for their boss, establishing the safety of a venue, a detailed arrival and departure plan, and threat management and response.
+They’re the head of the politician’s security detail and sometimes even have their bodyguard.
+Usually former military personnel, security specialists may be randomly assigned to a post or recruited by the postholder or their advisors.

 Responsible for projects from campaign advertising to ‘packaging’ platforms and policies to be publicised, and with a strong network in local and international media, they have a key job in politics.
 Successfully integrating policy and communication, they are masters in both.